 2. A square board for a modern, minimalist charcuterie presentation

-This mango-wood-and-marble board I saw at Crate & Barrel (other variations available too) is minimalist perfection.
+This mango-wood-and-marble square charcuterie board on sale at Crate & Barrel (other variations available too) is minimalist perfection.
 At 13-inches square, this one is sized to fit an impressive spread but doesn’t look like you’re catering a wedding.
 I particularly like that it’s marble, which goes with any decor at all, but it has a practical benefit too — stick it in the fridge before you design your charcuterie board, to help keep cold items cool.
 DIY sushi tray, anyone?

 Related: The best way to disinfect a cutting board and keep everyone safe

-Our favorite boards for charcuterie boards: This slate lazy susan board at West Elm is affordable, and right-sized for appetizers for dinner
+Our favorite boards for charcuterie boards: Round lazy susan boards at West Elm are right-sized for appetizers for dinner

 3. A round lazy suzan charcuterie board for smaller tables

-For a more rustic but still elegant look, this slate charcuterie board from West Elm is a classic choice.
-The 15″ diameter is terrific for appetizers or smaller families and I love the look of a round board.
+Let’s switch shapes up, shall we?
+The round lazy susan charcuterie boards from West Elm are a classic choice.
+I fiind the 15″ diameter is terrific for appetizers or smaller families and I love the look of a round board.
 Bonus: it’s a lazy susan, so it rotates.
 Kids tend to find that a little more fun, but as a parent, I sort of like that the kids don’t have to reach over each other to get to their favorite snacks.
+Look for varieties like the slate, above, marble, or wood.

 Our favorite boards for charcuterie boards: This pizza board at Pottery Barn does double duty, which is perfect if you need multi-functional kitchen items

 I don’t have lots of room in my own kitchen, so I like to buy items that are multi-functional.
-19-inch wooden pizza board makes a lovely charcuterie tray for a medium sized gathering, and of course, you can also use it to serve up homemade pizza too and make it feel a little fancier.
-Bonus: that hole in the handle lets you can hang it for easy storage, or a pretty display on your kitchen or dining room wall.
+This 19-inch wooden pizza board at Pottery Barn makes a lovely charcuterie tray for a medium-sized gathering, and of course, you can also use it to serve up homemade pizza to make it feel a little fancier.
+Bonus: that hole in the handle lets you can hang on the wall for easy storage, or it makes a pretty display on your kitchen or dining room wall.

 Modular charcuterie board in sections can be used in so many ways!